MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 - Sign-in with passkey in native apps with the SSO plug-in requires macOS 14.0 or later.

 #### Android
-- Sign-in with FIDO2 security key in native apps requires Android 13 or later.
+- Sign-in with FIDO2 security key to native apps requires Android 13 or later.
-- Sign-in with passkey in Microsoft Authenticator in native apps requires Android 14 or later.
+- Sign-in with passkey in Microsoft Authenticator to native apps requires Android 14 or later.

 ### Microsoft application support without authentication broker